 Sometimes when 3D printing big models with a big volume, you might want to save time and material.
 This step will show you how to hollow your object.

 - Click on Edit, and then Hollow (right below the Make Solid command).

 - After processing, you will see the object as a see-through and with black pockets, representing the hollowed out area.

 - You can now change the Offset.
 This will determine the thickness of the walls.
 But remember: Do not make the walls too thin or else the print might collapse.
-Walls should be a minimum of 1mm.
+Adjust the wall thickness to the properties of the printing process!

 - Solid Accuracy and Mesh Density will improve the smoothness and the accuracy of the holes.
-The difference between a medium and a high quality setting is a noticeable but not much of an improvement.
+The difference between a medium and a high-quality setting is a noticeable but not much of an improvement.
 Higher quality will take a lot longer to calculate, though.
-So for a fast and good result it is best to pick about 250 for Accuracy and 100-150 for Mesh Density.
+So for a fast and good result, best pick about 250 for Accuracy and 100-150 for Mesh Density.

 - Leave the other settings at their defaults and click Accept to proceed.

 When you have hollowed your 3D object, it is not yet ready for 3D printing!
 Some 3D printing technologies like metal sintering use metal dust as material.
 With SLS printing you only need the shell of your model in most of the times, so it is great to hollow it.
 However, the powder material inside your model will still be your part of the bargain and will cost you a lot of money if it cannot be removed.
 If you are planning on sintering your model, you will need to create escape holes for the dust.
 Luckily MeshMixer offers an effective tool to create custom escape holes!
 3D Printing services offer detailed information on minimum wall thickness and size of escape holes.